NemesisSSBU/Playable_Bosses/README.md

 - Ryujinx is a little different as their mod folder is located within %appdata% --> sdcard --> atmosphere --> contents --> 01006a800016e000 --> romfs --> skyline --> (drag .nro files into here).
 Our mod is already simplified so that all you need to do is go into: %appdata% --> sdcard.
 While in the sdcard folder, drag and drop the mod files in, if you installed skyline previously it'll ask to replace some files so that's up to you whether or not you want to replace your previous ARCropolis folder or not with the one that comes prepackaged within our mod.
 Once it's dragged in you're ready to go!

+## I want to make mods!
+Do you know how?

+- If you're interested in knowing how to "code" these mods, a widely known Smash Modder named PiNE has created a guide that details what to do and how to do it.
+[Here's the guide](https://docs.google.com/document/d/1zVO-pwS5bVzgBvAipszsRLAYeMnnfFH0umqFwvNIskk/edit?usp=sharing)

 ## Credit
 - [NemesisSSBU](https://github.com/NemesisSSBU)
 - [GamerSubzero](https://github.com/GamerSubzero?tab=overview&from=2022-12-01&to=2022-12-03)